omnetpp/docs.omnetpp.org/docs/tutorials/swarm/page2.md

 It uses the distcc servers from the `distcc` service through the `buildnet` network to distribute the compilation tasks across all nodes.

-Once a build is done, it submits the results (concretely the libINET.so file) to the `Mongo` service, so the runner containers can access it later.
+Once a build is done, it submits the binaries (actually, the `libINET.so` file) to the Mongo service, so the runner containers can access it later.

 ### Runner